 Yearning for color, vibrancy and a sense of life in these difficulty times?
-Morris Arts invites the public to the free opening reception on September 30, from 7-9pm, for THE COLOR OF LIFE, its exciting Fall/Winter 2021-22 Invitational, at the Atrium Art Gallery, located on Floors 2-5 of the Morris County Administration and Records Building at 10 Court Street in Morristown.
-Meet the six gifted artists whose works utilize oils, alcohol ink, digital media, soft sculpture, acrylics, printmaking and photographic techniques – providing imagery ranging from the abstract to the naturalistic – to embody the theme, THE COLOR OF LIFE.
+Morris Arts invites the public to view their new exhibit, THE COLOR OF LIFE, its exciting Fall/Winter 2021-22 Invitational, at the Atrium Art Gallery, located on Floors 2-5 of the Morris County Administration and Records Building at 10 Court Street in Morristown.
+Meet the six gifted artists whose 114 artworks utilize oils, alcohol ink, digital media, soft sculpture, acrylics, printmaking and photographic techniques – providing imagery ranging from the abstract to the naturalistic – to embody the theme, THE COLOR OF LIFE.

 Masks and social distancing are required for all entering the building.

-L-R: Gregory Egan’s digital painting, Blue Circle; Bryant Small’s alcohol ink painting Love.Balance.Truth; Danielle Master’s acrylic and various media, Passages.
+L-R: Gregory Egan’s digital painting, Blue Circle; Bryant Small’s alcohol ink painting on Yupo paper, The Sound of Water; Danielle Master’s acrylic and various media, Passages.

 L-R: Dan Sroka’s photo, Glass Slipper; Yvette Lucas’ photo intaglio, Mother II; Santiago Cohen’s oil, Crossroads.